zhendrikse/science/mathematics/mandelbrot.md

   written by [Zeger Hendrikse](https://www.hendrikse.name/).
 - Implemented in 100% Javascript, but also ported to [VPython](https://vpython.org), see [mandelbrot.py](https://github.com/zhendrikse/physics-in-python/blob/main/vpython/mandelbrot.py).
-- To zoom in, click with the mouse anywhere on the fractal!
+- CLick anywhere on the fractal to re-center
-- Use the right mouse button to zoom out, or activate the reset button.

 {% include_relative code/mandelbrot.html %}